Our aim 11 is to develop enough clean energy to benefit more than 36 million people.

-We’ll support the communities where we work to build greater resilience and more sustainable livelihoods.
-We’ll focus our social investment in support of our sustainability aims.
+We will support the communities where we work to build greater resilience and more sustainable livelihoods.
+We will focus our social investment in support of our sustainability aims.
 Through these actions we aim to reach more than 1 million people.
 We will also support our workforce through quality jobs with fair conditions.

 Our aim 14 is greater diversity, equity and inclusion for our workforce and customers, and to increase supplier diversity spend to $1 billion.

-Find out more about our approach to reporting, including our ESG datasheet, HSE charting tool, reporting standards and frameworks, materiality assessment and TCFD disclosures
+Find out more about our approach to reporting, including our reporting standards and frameworks, materiality assessment and TCFD disclosures

 Our reporting centre brings together all of our key reports, policies and performance data, including our annual report and ESG datasheet